what to do to limit the impact in cold weather?

 You may be familiar with the situation: you leave in the early morning for your usual journey where you consume around 10% of the battery, but today, you notice that the consumption has doubled, and you are cut off by 20% of the battery. at the arrival.
 Don’t panic, your vehicle has no problem: it is normal to see an increase in consumption when temperatures drop.

-Between cold battery and passenger compartment to heat up quickly, these additional consumptions which do not exist during fine weather appear with the drop in the outside temperature.
+Between the cold battery and the passenger compartment to heat up quickly, these additional consumptions, which do not exist during sunny days, appear with the drop in the outside temperature.
 Generally speaking, if you are planning long trips in winter with difficult weather conditions, you can expect to consume up to 30% more than when conditions are ideal.

 However, fear not: there are solutions to limit the consequences of winter, which are quite simple to implement to combine comfort and reasonable consumption.
 Depending on the vehicle, the mobile application will allow you, without having to physically go in the car, to plan charging and heating, for example.
 The advantage: being sure to have perfect conditions before each departure.